 They also need to be regularly drained of charge and then charged again to prevent ‘memory effect’ which stops the battery working properly.

-Disposal of Ni-Cad batteries is also an issue as they contain toxic materials which damage the environment.
+Disposal of Ni-Cad batteries is also an issue as they contain toxic materials that damage the environment.
 The best option is to recycle them.